chesnay/cs230_projectv2/README.md

 **Project authors**: Francois Chesnay (fchesnay), Heidi Kim (hyunsunk), and Cameron Mohne (mohnec1).

 ## Setup
+Install Conda

+Check conda is up to date:
+conda update conda

+create a virtual environment in Conda, for example: conda create -n yourenvname

 To run the trained model, run the following in the root directory:
 ```